 Squarespace supports several product types through its native Commerce tools:

 - Subscriptions: Available on the Advanced Commerce plan.
 Customers pay a recurring fee (weekly, monthly, or annually) for ongoing access to a product or service.
+You can set a free trial period before billing starts.

 - Event tickets: Sell tickets to in-person or virtual events directly through your Squarespace site.
+You can set ticket quantities, sale start/end dates, and multiple ticket tiers.

 How Do You Add Your First Product on Squarespace?